Skip to main content

 If you have any questions, ideas, or are thinking of building something in this space, join the discussion on Discord.
 You can explore our code on github or read some of our research papers.

-Follow us on Twitter and YouTube and join us IRL at our next event
+Follow us on Twitter and YouTube, or join us IRL at our next event.